brucemack/microlink/docs/el_supplement.md

 * There are some UDP header bytes at the start of this illustration that are not relevant.
 * The purple box contains the RTCP-SDES header.
 You can think of this as a "sub-header" inside of the overall RTCP packet.
 * The red boxes show the SDES item type and length.
 * The blue bars represent 32-bit boundaries.
-This helpful because it shows how the *last* item is being padded up to the next boundary (none of the other items do this).
+This is helpful because it shows how the *last* item is being padded up to the next boundary (none of the other items do this).
 The extra padding is shown in the green boxes.
 The 32-bit boundaries don't seem to matter otherwise.
 * The entire packet is padded with 4 bytes, with an 04 written in the very last position of the packet, per RTCP standard.